ansible/ansible/docs/docsite/rst/dev_guide/testing_validate-modules.rst

-  333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses 334       ``ANSIBLE_METADATA`` cannot be changed in a point release for a stable branch 335       argument_spec implies type="str" but documentation defines it as different data type
+  333       ``ANSIBLE_METADATA.status`` of deprecated or removed can't include other statuses 334       ``ANSIBLE_METADATA`` cannot be changed in a point release for a stable branch 335       argument_spec implies type="str" but documentation defines it as different data type 336       argument in argument_spec is not a valid python identifier ..

-  ..
 ---------   -------------------
   **4xx**   **Syntax**